Podcast

 Long Way Home: Education & Community Transformation

 Matt Paneitz is the Executive Director of Long Way Home, an organization which works on sustainable education and community transformation.
-He shares his experience of working with and Indigenous community in Guatemala on improving access to education and using waste in innovative ways.
+He shares his experience of working with an Indigenous community in Guatemala on improving access to education and using waste in innovative ways.

 Available 20th April 2026.